eilidh-h/nuclear_reactor_simulator/README.md

 # CANDU Nuclear Reactor Simulator

 # Project Overview
-This project is a hardware-integrated CANDU reactor simulator built using Python, PyQt6, Raspberry Pi GPIO, ADC/DAC hardware, and a real-time reactor simulation backend as a part of the University of Saskatchewan's 2025/26 engineering capstone.
+This project is a hardware-integrated CANDU reactor simulator built using Python, PyQt6, Raspberry Pi GPIO, ADC/DAC hardware, and a real-time reactor simulation backend.
 The system provides physical controls and indicators for interacting with a simulated reactor plant.
 This repository also houses a software only version of the simulation which can be run on any computer and does not require hardware inputs.

 ---

 # Repository Structure

-Describe the purpose of each major file/folder.

 ```text
 main/